-At all Pageant of the Masters shows, the performers are carefully costumed and made up to look exactly like their counterparts in the original works.
-Most of the time I could not tell the difference, even with binoculars (bring your own or rent a pair at the venue).
+In 90‑minutes, we watched live actors recreate iconic works of art by being painted into the art.
+The performers are beautifully costumed and made up to look exactly like their counterparts in original works.
+Most of the time I could not find the live human in the art, even with binoculars (bring your own or rent a pair at the venue).
+A narrator guides you through each “living picture,” while an orchestra sets the mood.

 Local Artist Participation